robclu/ParHaplo/README.md

-# phap

-phap is an implementation of the parallel individual haplotyping assembly problem.
+*A parallel implementation of the haplotype assembly problem*

-#Description
+# Parahaplo

 This is for my final year project, which is an investigation into the parallelization of the individual haplotyping assembly problem.
 There will be 3 different implementations:
 * __Multi-threaded C++__: Using standard C++ and the SIMD instructions.